 - the suitability of the Bellagio Center for the proposed convening. [note: Bellagio meetings are small, interactive workshops, typically of less than 22 people].

 Applications are reviewed by the senior program leadership of The Rockefeller Foundation, who make the final selection.
-To get a sense of the Foundation’s perspective on convening, you may want to review “Gather,” a guidebook to effective convening.
+To get a sense of the Foundation’s perspective on convening, you may want to review Gather: The Art & Science of Effective Convening.